 Learn about Ancient China for Kids in the tenth adventure which transports you back to Ancient China.

-You will learn about the Great Wall of China, the Terracotta Army, kites, dynasties > > Place the sticker on the timeline and find modern-day China on the world map.
-Find a cosy place to read the illustrated > time-travelling Ancient China story with the matching bookmark, then learn some Ancient China facts in the history > booklet. > > Learn about Ancient China and make your very own Kite and fly it!
-Colour in the three Ancient China-themed designs with > the pencils provided, then treasure your very own Ancient China-inspired stickers and special gift.
+You will learn about the Great Wall of China, the Terracotta Army, kites, dynasties

+Place the sticker on the timeline and find modern-day China on the world map.
+Find a cosy place to read the illustrated time-travelling Ancient China story with the matching bookmark, then learn some Ancient China facts in the history magazine.

+Learn about Ancient China and make your very own Kite and fly it!
+Colour in the three Ancient China-themed designs with the pencils provided, then treasure your very own Ancient China-inspired stickers and special gift.

 Begin the history adventure with a Mysteries in Time subscription box for kids.

 Max and Katie’s next adventure takes them back to Ancient China, where an innocent man has been

 accused of stealing from the emperor.
 However, nothing about this mission makes sense.

 Can Max and Katie solve this mystery before an innocent man collapses while building the Great Wall of China?

 Join Max and Katie on their adventure through time as they learn about the Great Wall of China, the Terracotta Army, kites, dynasties and more!

 Even though the Great Wall of China is the world’s longest wall, it can NOT be seen from space.

 The Terracotta Army is an enormous collection of around 8,000 unique, life-size statues dating back nearly 2,000 years.